numpde/NicheNet_Omnipath/02_ParameterOptimization.md

 ## Parameter optimization via mlrMBO

-We are going to optimice Nichenet method, i.e. PageRank parameters and source weights, basedon a collection of experiments where the effect of a ligand on gene expression was measured.
+We are going to optimize the NicheNet method, i.e. PageRank parameters and source weights, based on a collection of experiments where the effect of a ligand on gene expression was measured.
 We have to remove the experiments involving the ligand IFNA1 because it is not present in our network.